Bupterambition/AwesomeIntroGuideView/README.md

 ## License

-AwesomeCommand is available under the MIT license.
+MGJPFIntroGuideView is available under the MIT license.
 See the LICENSE file for more info.